benjaminion/upgrading-ethereum-book/README.md

 After building as above, do

 ```
-gatsby serve --prefix-paths
+npm run serve
 ```

-and visit http://localhost:9000/main in a web browser.
+Astro will tell you where it is serving the content (somewhere like http://localhost:4321/capella).

-Instead of building and serving, you can run `gatsby develop` and point your browser at port 8000.
-This will not pick up real-time changes to _src/book.md_ and will need to be restarted to pick up changes.
-It is useful, though, for checking CSS and React changes interactively.
+Instead of building and serving, you can run `npm run devel` and visit the link Astro shows.
+This will not pick up real-time changes to _src/book.md_ and will need to be restarted to see them.
+It is useful, though, for checking CSS and other component changes interactively.

 ## Workflow

 The entire text for the book is in the _src/book.md_ file.
 Everything under _src/md/pages_ is auto-generated and any changes there will be lost.

-There are various npm script commands to help with building and testing:
+There are various npm script commands to help with building and testing.
+See `package.json` for the full list.

-  - `npm run clean` runs `gatsby clean`.
+  - `npm run clean` deletes the output directory (`dist/`) and the Astro cache.
-    - Do this after adding new graphics or if anything weird happens.
+    - I recommend doing this often.
+Astro caches aggressively and will often skip things like rebulding the search index.
   - `npm run check` runs a bunch of custom linting and checking, controlled by the _bin/build/prebuild.js_ script.
     - Check all links to internal anchors, image files, and footnotes.
     - Spell check.
-Add any exceptions to _src/spellings.txt_
+Add any exceptions to _src/spellings.en.pws_ (or use `npm run spfix`).
     - Markdown linting on both the original source and the generated pages.
-  - `npm run build` runs `gatsby build --prefix-paths`.
+    - HTML checks and LaTeX expression linting.
-  - `npm run serve` runs `gatsby serve --prefix-paths`.
+  - `npm run build` runs `astro build`.
-    - Visit http://localhost:9000/main/ to see the result.
+  - `npm run serve` runs `astro preview`.
   - `npm run links` checks external links.
     - Checking links to GitHub it will fail due to rate-limiting unless you supply GitHub credentials.
   - `npm run spell` runs a spell check